 In my past career, I worked as a director of a non profit working to increase resources and services for people experiencing traumatic brain injury in Alaska.
 Over this time I witnessed a need for resources that promote healing and creates a space for individuals to feel harmony and peace within themselves while they are healing.
 I found iRest® meditation during my recovery and have shared it with as many people as possible since.
 This meditation technique is effective for a variety of conditions and is most notably used in the military to support military members and family members dealing with PTSD.
 It is simply a meditation process, but it has a tremendous effect on mental health and well-being.
 I became Alaska’s first certified iRest® teacher in 2014.

-If you are interested in learning how Classical Five-Element Acupuncture, Advanced Performance Health, Phototherapy, and/or iRest® meditation may support you, please email me at firstname.lastname@example.org or call (907) 796-9984.
-I look forward to working with you and being a partner in your vision of health.
+If you are interested in learning how Classical Five-Element Acupuncture, Regenerative Laser Therapy, Functional Health Restore, Phototherapy, and/or iRest® meditation may support you, please email me at email@example.com or call (907) 796-9984.
+I look forward to working with you and being a partner on your health team.

 Acupuncture treatment for a wide range of conditions